The Tavern Maid

 “But you can fight,” Mara countered.

 Balini shook her head.
 “I really can’t.”
-Stepping past the two women, she started for the doorway.
+Stepping past the duo, she started for the doorway.
 “It was good to see you again, Mara, but I have work to do.
 If you’ll excuse me-”

 “I’ve seen you fight,” Mara said quickly.
 “I know what you’re capable of.”